Frequently Asked Questions

 - If I am self-isolating should my family be doing so also?

-Only really if you are self-isolating because you have symptoms of COVID19.
+Your immediate family/those you live with only really need to self-isolate if you have symptoms of COVID19.
+The person with symptoms should self isolate for 7 days and those in direct contact for 14 days.
 If you are self-isolating because you are in the high risk or very high-risk category then close family members should be taking extra precautions and practicing enhanced social distancing to keep you safe.
 If possible sleeping in a separate room, using separate bathroom facilities would be best but not always possible so following all the guidance for family as outlined in the government advice https://www.nhs.uk/conditions/coronavirus-covid-19/self-isolation-advice/

-- I’ve heard that certain RA meds are being used to treat COVID19 in China is this true?
+- I’ve heard that certain RA meds are being used to treat COVID19 is this true?

-Two particular IL6 Inhibitors are being trialled in treating the virus but we have no data yet as to level of success.
+Two particular IL6 Inhibitors as is hydroxycholoroquine are in clinical trials for treating the virus but we have no data yet as to level of success.
+Other medicines that have been used in the past to treat EBOLA and SARS are also in clinic trials.

-As you imagine this past week has been incredibly challenging for NRAS in dealing with unprecedented number of enquiries and we are doing our very best to respond as quickly as is humanly possible.
+As you imagine these past few weeks have been incredibly challenging for NRAS in dealing with unprecedented number of enquiries and we are doing our very best to respond as quickly as is humanly possible.
 We are rapidly ramping up our resources and looking at alternative ways of supporting all those living with RA and JIA across the UK but we are also experiencing as is every other organisation, a drop in revenue due to fundraising events being postponed or cancelled.
+If you can help, please consider donating to NRAS.
+Thank you.